UPDATED: NOVEMBER 04, 2022 | 2 MIN READ

 - Age: Drivers on either end of the age spectrum are typically charged higher premiums.

-- Gender: 48% of Americans think auto insurers charge men more for coverage than women, but actually, it depends on the insurance company as to how they think gender impacts risk.
+- Gender: 48% of Americans think auto insurers charge men more for coverage than women, but it depends on the insurance company regarding how they think gender impacts risk.

-- Location: The average cost of car insurance varies by state, and even by city inside the state.
+- Location: The average cost of car insurance varies by state and city inside the state.

-- Driving history: The cleaner your driving record, the lower your premiums are likely to be.
+- Driving history: The cleaner your driving record, the lower your premiums will likely be.